Ali-Mikael/Pen-testing/h5-fuzzy.md

 I can't use localhost in the header, as it's not a valid domain name.

 Okay, so I need a domain name.
-Well I can't really get it as the server doesn't really have a valid domain name, this is just a locally spun up container...
-I though I could maybe try to use a hostname, but I didn't have that either.
+Well I can't really get it as the server doesn't have a valid domain name, this is just a locally spun up container...
+I thought I could maybe try to use a hostname, but I didn't have that either.
 My instict said get the containers IP address and then probe it for a valid hostname somehow.

 I got the container address:
 ```bash